 For teens who always like to look their best, opt for the dual functionality of the Pearl compact mirror charger.
 This compact features two mirrors — one regular and one magnifying — that illuminate with LED lights so teens can check their makeup or hair on the go.
 It also has a USB port for charging a phone and comes in a sleek, sophisticated shell.

-And for teens with multiple devices, the Elago charging station can charge an iPhone, AirPods, and an Apple Watch simultaneously.
+Or for teens with multiple devices, the Elago charging station can charge an iPhone, AirPods, and an Apple Watch simultaneously.

 18. A Smart Speaker

 An Alexa-enabled smart speaker, like the newest Echo Dot, lets teens stream their Spotify playlists and get the weather and news updates.
-And it can answer just about any question a teen might ask.
+And it can answer just about any question a teen can ask.
 It also allows for making hands-free phone calls and can even help teens get out of bed in the morning by playing their favorite tunes.